vicsz/mla-c01-study-notes/README.md

   - Use **gradient clipping** in deep learning models.
   - Use **batch normalization** to stabilize training.
   - Try a more stable optimizer like **Adam** instead of SGD.

+### Senstive Information in Training Data
+- Maskit it out, use **AWS Glue** or **DataBrew** to apply data masking or obfuscation.
+- Common for PII or compliance-bound fields.

+### Duplicate Data in Training Set
+- Use **AWS Glue FindMatches transform** to detect fuzzy duplicates in records.
+- Useful when duplicates are not exact matches (e.g., different casing, typos).

+### Anomalies in Training Data
+- Use **SageMaker Data Wrangler** → “**Data Quality and Insights Report**”.
+- Helps find outliers, missing values, duplicates, and skewed distributions.

+### Class Imbalance
+- Oversample the minority class using:
+  - SMOTE or random oversampling techniques.
+  - Assign class weights to reduce bias toward majority class.

 ---